Gatteber/etch-a-sketch/README.md

 // divide pixels available by slider input^2
 // take square root to get width/height? (seems to work)
 // Math.sqrt((147456 / 16 ** 2));

+//how to color:
+//user hovers over the div
+//change the background color